 "God has abandoned them!"

-and they destroy us time after time.
+and they destroy us.

-For we are waiting patiently for our crowning glory,
+We are waiting patiently for our crowning glory,

 It is to Yahweh that we cry aloud for failure,